skroggel/fe-frontend-kit/readme.md

 ###  Menu components (JS and SCSS):
 Each menu component can be used separately.

+# JS: Banner
+A lightweight class to show a full-page overlay (banner, popup, hint or cookie layer), with opening and closing animation and optional cookie persistence.

+# JS: OWL-Thumbnails
+A JavaScript helper class to create a main OWL carousel with a synchronized thumbnail navigation carousel.

+Supports flexible configurations for both the main and the thumbnail carousels,
+including:
+- Custom navigation
+- Syncing main carousel to clicked thumbnails
+- Syncing thumbnails to main carousel changes
+- Optionally equalizing thumbnail heights
+- Optionally preventing the centered thumbnail stage shift (for designs where thumbs should stay left aligned)
+- Responsive and CMS-friendly (works with dynamic content)

+This is especially useful for image galleries or product carousels in CMS setups (e.g. TYPO3, WordPress, etc.) where content may change dynamically.

 # JS: Resize-End
 A lightweight helper class that triggers a debounced 'madj2k-resize-end' event when the user finishes resizing the browser window.